 Fontis denies Plaintiff’s allegations and contends that it fully complied with California law.
 Fontis also contends that Plaintiff may not bring his lawsuit as a class action or for the benefit of any employees other than himself.

 The Court has not yet decided these issues, but the court has certified a class as to claims 2, 4, and 6.

 The case is pending in the Ventura County Superior Court as Case No. 56-2016-00486848-CU-OE-VTA.
 The case is assigned to the Honorable Kevin DeNoce.

 The class is represented by two law firms: Strauss & Strauss, APC and Da Vega Fisher Mechtenberg, LLP.

 Who is in the class?

-The court has not yet certified the class.
-It is not until such time that the “class” has a legal definition.
-However, at this time, the putative class is defined as “All persons employed by Image Distribution Solutions as salespersons at any location in California at any time during the period of four years before the filing of the Complaint in this matter and through the present.”
+The court has certified the class.
+The class is defined as “All persons employed by Image Distribution Solutions as Account Executives at any location in California at any time since September 20, 2012.”

 I think I am a class member.
 What should I do?